-The Fédération Internationale de Gymnastique (FIG) Acrobatic Gymnastics Technical Committee is pleased to present the ratified Code of Points for implementation from the 1st January 2013.
+The Fédération Internationale de Gymnastique (FIG) Acrobatic Gymnastics Technical Committee is pleased to present the ratified Code of Points for implementation from the 1st January 2017.
 The Code is guided by the current FIG Statutes, General Technical Regulations, and the Technical Regulations particular to Acrobatic Gymnastics.
 The FIG Judges' Rules and Acro Specific Judges' Rules are also important documents which influence the Code.
-The updated and extended Tables of Difficulty are published separately but are integral to the Code of Points (CoP).
+The up-dated and extended Tables of Difficulty are published separately but are integral to the Code of Points (CoP).

-Following consultation with Acrobatic Gymnastics experts during various meetings over this cycle, most importantly the Technical Symposium in Berlin, the rules have been modified.
-Following the strong opinions voiced during the Symposium, the wish for a stable code without sweeping changes has been respected.
+Following consultation with Acrobatic Gymnastics experts during various meetings over this cycle, most importantly the rules have been modified.
+The wish for a stable code without sweeping changes has been respected.
 Therefore, these modifications do not substantially impact the preparation of gymnasts.
 Building on the re-organization of the Code for the previous cycle, the modifications further simplify the rules to make them more easily understood.